ADGEfficiency/adgefficiency.github.io/_posts/2017-03-06-energy-insights-how-to-save-the-energy-system-andre-bardow.md

 categories:
   - Energy Insights
 ---
-These Energy Insights come from a TED talk titled [‘How to save the energy system’](https://www.youtube.com/watch?v=3_N-DooApEE) given by André Bardow.
+These Energy Insights come from the TED talk [‘How to save the energy system’](https://www.youtube.com/watch?v=3_N-DooApEE) by André Bardow.
 André is a fantastic speaker and his talk is well worth a watch.
-Below are summarized three of the insights André raises.
+Below are three insights from the talk.

 ## Why peak oil won’t save the planet

-It's logical to think that as humanity burns more oil the amount of oil left to recover should decrease.
+The more oil we burn, the less oil we have, right?
 Figure 1 below shows the opposite is true.
-Estimated global oil reserves have actually increased over time.
+Estimated global oil reserves have increased over time.
+To understand why we need to understand what an oil reserve is defined to be.

 ![Figure 1]({{"/assets/andre_bardow_save/fig1.jpg"}})
 **Figure 1 – [Estimated global oil reserves (1980 – 2014)](https://www.forbes.com/sites/rrapier/2016/05/23/the-explosive-growth-of-u-s-oil-reserves/2/#53cbc60772c6)**

 Oil reserves are defined as the amount of oil that can be technically recovered at a cost that is financially feasible at the present price of oil.

-Reserves are a function of a number of variables that change over time:
+Oil reserves are a function of
-- Total physical oil in place – physical production of oil reduces the physical amount of oil in the ground.
+- total physical oil in place – physical production of oil reduces the physical amount of oil in the ground
-- Total estimated oil in place – the initial estimates are low and increased over time.
+- total estimated oil in place – the initial estimates are low and increased over time
-- Oil prices – historically oil prices have trended upwards (Figure 2).
-Oil reserves defined as a direct function of the present oil price.
+- oil prices – historically oil prices have trended upwards (Figure 2).
+Oil reserves defined as a direct function of the present oil price
-- Technology – the oil & gas industry has benefited more than any other energy sector from improved technology.
+- technology – the oil & gas industry has benefited more than any other energy sector from improved technology.
 Improved technology reduces the cost of producing oil.
-This makes more oil production viable at a given price.
+This makes more oil production viable at a given price

 ![Figure 2]({{"/assets/andre_bardow_save/fig2.png"}})
 **Figure 2 –  [Crude oil price](https://commons.wikimedia.org/wiki/File:Oil_price_1950-2010_(real,_nominal).png)**